NREL/resstock/README.md

 ## Measures

-This repository contains four OpenStudio measures:
+This repository contains several OpenStudio measures:
 - `BuildResidentialHPXML`: A measure that translates a set of building unit argument values to an HPXML file.
 - `BuildResidentialScheduleFile`: A measure that generates a CSV of detailed schedules (e.g., stochastic occupancy) for use in the simulation.
 - `HPXMLtoOpenStudio`: A measure that translates an HPXML file to an OpenStudio model.
-- `SimulationOutputReport`: A reporting measure that generates a variety of annual/timeseries CSV or JSON outputs for a residential HPXML-based model.
+- `ReportSimulationOutput`: A reporting measure that generates a variety of simulation-based annual/timeseries outputs in CSV or JSON format.
+- `ReportHPXMLOutput`: A reporting measure that generates a variety of HPXML-based outputs (including defaults like auto-sized HVAC systems) in CSV or JSON format.

 ## Projects